HenintsoaPaul/__summer__/README.md

 - Create an entity that contains the fields of the form.

-- Bind the form to the entity.
+- Annotate fields that should be validated with annotations in `annotations.form.validation`.

-- Annotate fields that should validate with annotations in `annotations.form.validation`.
+- In the html page, bind the form to the entity.

 - In the controller method that is called on the form action, annotate parameters that should be validated with `@Validate(errorPage)`. **Only annotated